What Is Maths Mastery? The 10 Key Principles Of Teaching For Mastery In Maths

 We should not see maths as a set of procedures to learn and curriculum to get through but rather see it as a journey to understand the universe we are in (according to Mark there are 320 mathematical ideas to learn to know the body of maths) and these should be taught correctly the first time so that everyone can understand them and be part of the conversation.

-Mathematics mastery learning may be a long procedure, but it is one that is certainly worth the effort you will be putting in to get there.
+Mathematics mastery teaching and learning may be a long procedure, but it is one that is certainly worth the effort you will be putting in to get there.

 Sources of Inspiration